Epoch-Guides/Epoch-1.0.7-Server-Install/EditingTheServer.md

 #include "\z\addons\dayz_code\Configs\CfgServerTraderZSC\CfgServerTrader.hpp" // Single currency traders
 ```
 # Map Addons
-* We're going to add custom map addons server side.
+* We're going to add custom map addons server side, watch my [video](https://youtu.be/y639xY7ekdc) on how to make your map edits.
-* Watch my [video](https://youtu.be/y639xY7ekdc) on how to make your map edits -> navigate to "dayz_server" in your workspace -> Right click -> Add new File -> name it "build.sqf' -> Add New Folder -> Name it "custom_buildings" -> grab your 'mission.sqf' file from the map edit you did -> rename it to like 'BalotaAddons.sqf'  for example if you made changes to Balota -> now place that file in the "custom_buildings" folder.
+* Navigate to "dayz_server" in your workspace -> Right click -> Add new File -> name it "build.sqf' -> Add New Folder -> Name it "custom_buildings" -> grab your 'mission.sqf' file from the map edit you did -> rename it to like 'BalotaAddons.sqf'  for example if you made changes to Balota -> now place that file in the "custom_buildings" folder.
 * Navigate to "dayz_server\init\server_functions.sqf" -> find:
 ```ruby
 call compile preprocessFileLineNumbers "\z\addons\dayz_code\loot\init.sqf";